mustafaaliali/website/README.md

 The navigation bar changed style when screen changed size

 Pass

-2
+# 2

-1- Testing if all buttons scroll to the appropriate sections 2 - For the scroll to take the user to correct section after clicking on the button 3- The scroll is working perfectly, and takes user to the correct sections when button is clicked 4 - Pass
+Testing if all buttons scroll to the appropriate sections

+For the scroll to take the user to correct section after clicking on the button

+The scroll is working perfectly, and takes user to the correct sections when button is clicked

+Pass

-3
+# 3

-1 - Does button on about page work
+Does button on about page work

-2 - The user should be taken to courses page when button is clicked 3 - The button does work as the user is taken to the courses page 4 - Pass
+The user should be taken to courses page when button is clicked

+The button does work as the user is taken to the courses page

+Pass
-4
+# 4

 Is the layout responsive when screen size is changed?

-The layout on all pages should change when screen size changes The layout is indeed responsive and all pages’ change depending on the screen size Pass
+The layout on all pages should change when screen size changes

+The layout is indeed responsive and all pages’ change depending on the screen size

+Pass

-5
+# 5

 Does back to top link work

-The user should be taken to top of page when back to top link is clicked The user is taken to top of page when link is clicked Pass
+The user should be taken to top of page when back to top link is clicked

+The user is taken to top of page when link is clicked

+Pass

-6
+# 6

-Does flex box in about page change layout appropriately when screen size is changed The flex box layout should change when screen size is changed The layout is in a row when screen size is small and in a column when screen size is medium or large Pass
+Does flex box in about page change layout appropriately when screen size is changed

+The flex box layout should change when screen size is changed The layout is in a row when screen size is small and in a column when screen size is medium or large Pass